Announcing our monthly donation program! Find out More

 Place des Arts Scholarships

 Every year, Place des Arts awards scholarships based on artistic excellence and achievement (as a solo performer or within a group) or for overcoming a personal challenge.
-These scholarships are open to students ages 12 and up who are registered in music, dance, theatre, literary or visual arts classes at Place des Arts.
+These scholarships are open to students ages 9-12 (Junior category) and 13 and up who are registered in music, dance, theatre, literary or visual arts classes at Place des Arts.

 Scholarship for Advanced Musical Studies

 Place des Arts’ Scholarship for Advanced Musical Studies is awarded annually and is open to all Place des Arts music students working toward their grade 10 or ARCT (or equivalent) levels.
 This award helps offset the high expense of senior musical studies and provides students with an extra incentive to continue with their music education.

 This award recognizes an advanced Place des Arts student studying in any artistic discipline who intends to pursue their arts education at a post-secondary or professional institution and has a long-term connection to Place des Arts through lessons, performances/exhibitions and/or volunteerism.
 The award is open to students of any artistic discipline.